mozilla/ActiveData/docs/Outreachy Proposal.md

 1. It could not merge inner objects `{"a":{"b":1}}` with nested objects `{"a":[{"b":0}]}`, and
 2. Merging numbers `{"a": 1}` with strings `{"b": "1"}` did not cause failure, but did leave the schema ambiguous, and made the queries clumsy.

-This upgrade will help with ActiveData's service stability, and provide a step towards promoting this project to production.
+This upgrade will make ActiveData more flexible, improve service stability, and provide a step towards promoting this project to production.

 ##Required Skills